 Peggy Seeger is one of the iconic voices of British and American folk music.
 Now in her 80s, her contribution to the world of folk is without parallel.
 Peggy’s family connections are impeccable in folk, classical and pop music.
 She is daughter to avant-garde composer Ruth Crawford Seeger, sister to Mike and Pete Seeger, wife to Ewan MacColl who wrote First Time Ever I Saw Your Face for her and with whom she had three children and now grandmother to a fourth generation of successful musicians.
 She is well known for her evocative renditions of Anglo-American folksongs and for her activist song writing, especially in the field of feminism.
 ‘Gonna Be an Engineer’ and ‘The Ballad of Springhill’ were ground breaking songs that continue to be relevant in the 21st century.

-Hafdis Huld may look as sweet as pie but this Icelandic pop princess has a wicked line in understated scorn and a vibrant streak that keeps the proceedings refreshingly off-balance.
-Her international profile has grown rapidly and she now has fans in over 35 countries around the world.
+Hafdis Huld may look as sweet as pie but Iceland’s premier acoustic artist has a wicked line in understated scorn and a vibrant streak that keeps the proceedings refreshingly off-balance.
+Her international profile has grown rapidly and she now has fans in over 65 countries around the world and over 21 million Spotify streams.
 She regularly updates her Facebook and Twitter followers with the goings-on around her isolated cottage situated on the side of an Icelandic mountain.